dj-urg/digital-methods-coding-introduction/working-with-git.md

 #### 1. Introduction to Git and GitHub

-**Git** is a version control system that lets you track changes to files and collaborate with others. **GitHub** is a cloud-based platform that hosts Git repositories, making it easier to manage and share your projects.
+**Git** is a tool that helps you manage and track changes to your files over time, which is especially useful when working on a project.
+It allows you to see what changes were made, who made them, and even go back to an earlier version if something goes wrong.
+This is particularly helpful when you’re working with others, as everyone can contribute to the same project without worrying about losing work or creating conflicts. **GitHub** is a popular website that makes using Git even easier by storing your projects online, so you can access them from anywhere, share them with others, and collaborate seamlessly.
+It’s like having a central place where your project is safely stored, and everyone involved can work together more efficiently.

 Why use Git and GitHub?
 - **Version Control**: Track changes in your project, revert to previous states, and collaborate with others without conflicts.